cshum/imagor/docs/docs/storage-path-style.md

 ### `original` (default)

 The full request path including processing parameters is used as the result storage key unchanged.

+On backends that normalize keys, reserved characters in that path may still be escaped unless configured as safe.

 ### `digest`